tencentyun/intlcloud-documents/yehe_doc/通信服务/短信/控制台指南（新版）/国际-港澳台短信/管理国际-港澳台短信签名_intl_en.md

     i.
 Download and fill out the [authorization letter](http://attachment-1252075342.cosgz.myqcloud.com/%E6%8E%88%E6%9D%83%E5%A7%94%E6%89%98%E4%B9%A6.docx), where the authorized party must be entered as the full name of the individual/organization verified under the current Tencent Cloud account, and the authorizing party must be entered as the full name of the entity to whom the signature belongs. ii.
 Affix the official seal of the authorizing party onto the authorization letter. iii.
 Upload a photo or scan of the authorization letter stamped with the official seal of the authorizing party.
 Images in .jpg or .png format of less than 5 MB in size are supported.
- - Note: when applying for a signature of the **app**, **website**, or **WeChat Official Account or WeChat Mini Program** type, you must enter the information according to the [Signature Review Standards](https://cloud.tencent.com/document/product/382/39022).
+ - Note: when applying for a signature of the **app**, **website**, or **WeChat Official Account or WeChat Mini Program** type, you must enter the information according to the [Signature Review Standards].
 This parameter is optional for application for signatures of other types.
 5. Click **OK**.
  Waiting for signature review.
 The SMS signature will be available only after its status changes to **approved**.